-In our previous series of newsletter, we have covered the space probes which went to explore the powerhouse of our solar system: Sun.
+In our previous series of newsletters, we have covered the space probes which went to explore the powerhouse of our solar system: the Sun.
 Today we will move one step close, and discuss about the probes which explored Mercury planet, starting with Mariner 10 space probe.
 Today we will have just an overview about the probe understanding its ‘firsts milestones’ and its major objectives.

 The Firsts about Mariner 10: